hdowens/projeul_sols/README.md

 **q39** - Find the permieter of a right angled triangle below 1000 which maximising the amount of solutions to this triangle

 **q40** - sum of the first, tenth, hundredth, thousandeth, ten thousandeth, hundred thousandeth and millionth digits of champernownes constant.

+**q41** - We shall say that an n-digit number is pandigital if it makes use of all the digits 1 to n exactly once.
+For example, 2143 is a 4-digit pandigital and is also prime.

+What is the largest n-digit pandigital prime that exists?

 **q42** - By converting each letter in a word to a number corresponding to its alphabetical position and adding these values we form a word value.
 For example, the word value for SKY is 19 + 11 + 25 = 55 = t10.
 If the word value is a triangle number then we shall call the word a triangle word.
 Find all the triangle words from a list of 16K words.
 Included some optimisation by finding the biggest possible number and reducing range of triangle numbers to this.